 |Legitimacy of Children||-|

-|Prohibited Marriages||Between ancestor and descendant, brother and sister (by whole, half-blood, or adoption), aunt and nephew, uncle and niece; same sex; bigamous (but becomes valid after dissolution of 1st marriage if parties live together and present themselves as married)|
+|Prohibited Marriages||Between ancestor and descendant, brother and sister (by whole, half-blood, or adoption), aunt and nephew, uncle and niece; bigamous (but becomes valid after dissolution of 1st marriage if parties live together and present themselves as married)|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: Texas state marriage laws may change from time to time -- contact a Texas family law attorney or conduct your own legal research to verify the state law(s) you are researching.

-Research the Law:
+Research the Law

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

-Related Resources for Annulment and Prohibited Marriage Laws: Related Resources
+Texas Annulment and Prohibited Marriage Laws: Related Resources